blackfireio/go-continuous-profiling/README.md

 defer profiler.Stop()
 ```

-`AppName`: Sets the application name.
+`WithAppName`: Sets the application name.
 Can also be set via the environment variable `BLACKFIRE_CONPROF_APP_NAME`.

-`CPUDuration`: CPUDuration specifies the length at which to collect CPU profiles.
+`WithCPUDuration`: Specifies the length at which to collect CPU profiles.
 The default is 1 minute.
 Can also be set via the environment variable `BLACKFIRE_CONPROF_CPU_DURATION`.

-`CPUProfileRate`: CPUProfileRate sets the CPU profiling rate to Hz samples per second.
+`WithCPUProfileRate`: Sets the CPU profiling rate to Hz samples per second.
 The default is defined by the Go runtime as 100 Hz.
 Can also be set via the environment
 variable `BLACKFIRE_CONPROF_CPU_PROFILERATE`.

-`Period`: Period specifies the interval at which to collect profiles.
-The default is 1 minute.
-Can also be set via the environment variable `BLACKFIRE_CONPROF_PERIOD`.

 `WithProfileTypes`: WithProfileTypes sets the profiler types.
 Multiple profile types can be set.
 The default is `CPUProfile`.